commercialhaskell/stack/doc/commands/config_command.md

 available.
 A snapshot of `lts-22` will be translated into the most recent available in the `lts-22` sequence.

+Snapshot values that are compiler versions, a URL or a local file path are also accepted.

 If a (deprecated) `resolver` key is present, it will be replaced by a `snapshot` key.